Quantum preconditioning method for finite difference discretizations of the Poisson equation via Schr\"odingerization: Acknowledgments

 \section{Acknowledgments}

-SJ and NL were supported by NSFC grant No. 12341104, the Shanghai Jiao Tong University 2030 Initiative and the Fundamental Research Funds for the Central Universities.
-SJ was also partially supported by the NSFC grant No. 92270001, Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102).
+SJ and NL were supported by NSFC grant No. 12341104, the Shanghai Pilot Program for Basic Research, the Shanghai Jiao Tong University 2030 Initiative and the Fundamental Research Funds for the Central Universities.
+SJ was also partially supported by the NSFC grant No. 92270001.
 NL also acknowledges funding from the Science and Technology Program of Shanghai, China (21JC1402900), the Science and Technology Commission of Shanghai Municipality (STCSM) grant no. 24LZ1401200 (21JC1402900) and NSFC grant No.12471411.
-CM was partially supported by China Postdoctoral Science Foundation (No. 2023M732248) and Postdoctoral Innovative Talents Support Program (No. BX20230219).
-YY was supported by NSFC grant No. 12301561, the Key Project of Scientific Research Project of Hunan Provincial Department of Education (No. 24A0100) and the 111 Project (No. D23017).
+SJ, NL and CM were supported by the Science and Technology Innovation Key R\&D Program of Chongqing grant No. CSTB2024TIAD-STX0035.
+CM was partially supported by NSFC grant No. 12501607, the Science and Technology Commission of Shanghai Municipality (No.22DZ2229014), China Postdoctoral Science Foundation (No. 2023M732248) and Postdoctoral Innovative Talents Support Program (No. BX20230219).
+YY was supported by NSFC grant (No.\ 12301561), the Key Project of Scientific Research Project of Hunan Provincial Department of Education (No.\ 24A0100), the Science and Technology Innovation Program of Hunan Province (No.\ 2025RC3150) and the general program of Hunan Provincial Natural Science Foundation (No.\ 2026JJ50003).
+YY was supported in part by the 111 Project (No.\ D23017), and Program for Science and Technology Innovative Research Team in Higher Educational Institutions of Hunan Province of China.